mobot-living-collections/survival-research/README.md

 **SurvivalResearchOverview** - a copy of Becky's Word doc explaining the survival research

-**SurvivalAnalysisCode.r** - R code copied from the S: drive that was used in the survival research paper
+**SurvivalAnalysisCode.r** - R code used for survival analysis as part of the survival R package